-Generally, you can collect temporary total disability benefits until one of the following occurs:
+Generally, you can collect temporary disability benefits until one of the following occurs:

-If the claims adjuster at your employer’s insurance company disagrees with the treating doctor’s opinion (that is, the claims adjuster says you should be able to go back to work), it can ask for a qualified medical evaluator (QME) to examine you.
-(If you have an attorney, you will be seen by an agreed medical examiner (AME) instead.)
-The QME or AME will give an opinion as to whether you are temporarily disabled or not.
-If you or the insurance company disagrees, you can request a hearing before your state’s workers’ compensation board.
+If the claims adjuster at your employer’s insurance company disagrees with the treating doctor’s opinion on temporary disability (that is, the adjuster says you should be able to go back to work), the insurer can ask for an independent medical exam (IME) or similar evaluation by another doctor who's neutral (at least in theory).
+If you or the insurer disagrees with that doctor’s opinion, either of you can request a hearing before your state’s workers’ compensation board.

 If you refuse to attend an IME, your temporary disability benefits will be cut off.

 If you expect to be unable to work for more than 12 months, you can also apply for Social Security disability insurance benefits (SSDI).
 But if you’re collecting workers’ comp benefits, your SSDI benefits will be decreased so that the combined amount of SSDI and worker's comp payments don't exceed 80% of your average earnings when you were working.
 (In some states, the offset works in reverse; the workers’ comp benefits are reduced if you’re collecting SSDI.)
 You won’t get less than you would collecting SSDI alone, however, and your combined monthly payment should be higher than if you were just collecting worker’s comp benefits.